utonium/examples/web_apps/game_support/README.md

     http://vagrant.com

 VirtualBox is a virtual machine emulator.
-Vagrant is a toolset used to deploy and manage virtual machine.
+Vagrant is a toolset used to deploy and manage virtual machines.
 This has only been tested on OSX (currently Yosemite).

 You'll also need the Chef librarian tool.
 It is used to automate the